JohnGahagan/JohnGahagan/README.md

 #### Undergraduate Computer Science Student

 Hey!
 I am Johnny and I currently an undergraduate computer science student at WKU.
 I enjoy building,learning, and coding things especially concepts that are new to me.
-My most recent thing I am learning more about is Dynamic Programming!
+My most recent thing I am learning more about is embedded programming!
 I am also interested in jobs or internships related to technology, feel free to contact me https://www.linkedin.com/in/john-gahagan-aa99a91b7/ or john.gahagan3@gmail.com.
 Look at my portfolio site I made with REACT: https://www.johngahagan.dev/

 Skills: Java / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on updating my personal website with learned tech like REACT and Tailwind CSS
-- 🌱 I’m currently learning 2D-Mobile Unity!
+- 🌱 I’m currently learning embedded programming!
 - 🤔 I’m looking for help with internships!
 - 📫 How to reach me: john.gahagan3@gmail.com or https://www.linkedin.com/in/john-gahagan-aa99a91b7/